10 Entrepreneurial Side Hustles

 Images

-Take a look at your google image results.
+Take a look at your Google image results.
 If the images are you and represent you well, great.
-But if they aren’t actually you, and you want them to be, you might need to look at where you can work on this.
-The easiest way to change this and start showing up in results is by adding your name into the alt text on your website, Pinterest, or wherever you have control of SEO.
+But if they aren’t you, and you want them to be, you might need to look at where you can work on this.
+The easiest way to change this and start showing up in results is by adding your name to the alt text on your website, Pinterest, or wherever you have control of SEO.

 Make accounts private that you aren’t happy for potential employers to see such as Instagram and consider deleting anything that isn’t appropriate anymore.
 Go through your Facebook and have a clean-up, consider also updating your security settings if you wish to not be searchable.
 What you show of yourself and your social life online can give a good insight into you as a person, team member, and potential representative of a company, so consider what your online presence says about you.